-2 Press 2 to see the clip in the viewer.
+- 2 Close the media pool to make more room for your viewers. - 3 Press 2 to see the clip in the viewer.

 The viewer is empty, as if there is nothing to see.
 Remember that the comp has a start and end time based on the source clip from the edit page timeline.
 If you view the render range, it starts at frame 530.
 Unless the background clip you brought in is over 530 frames long, it will not be visible in this composition.
-It is helpful to view the keyframe editor when bringing in new clips to see where they are located along the time range.
-3 In the upper-right corner of the window, click the keyframes button.
+It is helpful to view the Keyframes Editor when bringing in new clips to see where they are located in time.

+4 In the upper-right corner of the window, click the Keyframes button.

-By default, the keyframe editor shows only tracks for animated controls.
+By default, the Keyframes Editor shows only tracks for animated controls.
 You'll need to switch the filter menu to show all the tracks.

-4 From the filter menu in the upper-right corner of the keyframe editor, choose animated to disable the filter.
+5 From the filter menu in the upper-right corner of the Keyframes Editor, choose Animated to disable the filter.